jupyterlab/jupyterlab/README.md

 ### License

-A shared copyright model enables all contributors to maintain the copyright on their contributions.
+JupyterLab uses a shared copyright model that enables all contributors to maintain the copyright on their contributions.
 All code is licensed under the terms of the revised [BSD license](https://github.com/jupyterlab/jupyterlab/blob/master/LICENSE).

 ### Team